 LOCATION: 119 E 6th St, Los Angeles, CA 90013

-Bud follows a lead to the house of Pierce Patchett, played by David Strathairn, located not far from the Griffith Observatory.
+Bud follows a lead to the house of Pierce Patchett, played by David Strathairn.
+Known as the Lovell Health House, the property is located in the hills of Los Feliz, up some very narrow roads at the hilltop, not far from the Griffith Observatory.

 LOCATION: 4616 Dundee Dr, Los Angeles, CA 90027